ikoevska/docs/docs/ui/professional-ui-components/Calendar/event-handling.md

 ---

 # RadCalendar Event Handling

-{% typedoc_link classes:RadCalendar %} exposes a set of events which inform you about changes in the state of the component coming as a result of user interactions.
-By handling these events you can perform actions when a date has been selected, the view mode has been changed, etc. The following events are currently exposed by {% typedoc_link classes:RadCalendar %}:
+{% typedoc_link classes:RadCalendar %} exposes events that notify you about changes in the state of the component resulting from user interactions.
+By handling these events, you can perform actions on date selection, when changing the view, and so on.

+{% typedoc_link classes:RadCalendar %} exposes the following events:

-- {% typedoc_link classes:RadCalendar,member:dateSelectedEvent %} - fired when a date has been selected - either programmatically or as a result of end-user interaction
+* {% typedoc_link classes:RadCalendar,member:dateSelectedEvent %}: Fires when a date is selected programmatically or by the end user.
-- {% typedoc_link classes:RadCalendar,member:dateDeselectedEvent %} - fired when a date has been deselected - either programmatically or as a result of end-user interaction
+* {% typedoc_link classes:RadCalendar,member:dateDeselectedEvent %}: Fires when a date is deselected programmatically or by the end user.
-- {% typedoc_link classes:RadCalendar,member:inlineEventSelectedEvent %} - fired when an event, part the list of inline events for a given cell, has been selected
+* {% typedoc_link classes:RadCalendar,member:inlineEventSelectedEvent %}: Fires when an inline event is selected.
-- {% typedoc_link classes:RadCalendar,member:navigatedToDateEvent %} - fired when the user navigates to a given date
+* {% typedoc_link classes:RadCalendar,member:navigatedToDateEvent %}: - fired when the user navigates to a given date
-- {% typedoc_link classes:RadCalendar,member:navigatingToDateStartedEvent %} - fired when navigation to a given date is about to happen
+* {% typedoc_link classes:RadCalendar,member:navigatingToDateStartedEvent %}: - fired when navigation to a given date is about to happen
-- {% typedoc_link classes:RadCalendar,member:viewModeChangedEvent %} - fired when the view-mode changes to one of the modes described in [view modes]({% slug calendar-view-modes %})
+* {% typedoc_link classes:RadCalendar,member:viewModeChangedEvent %}: - fired when the view-mode changes to one of the modes described in [view modes]({% slug calendar-view-modes %})
-- {% typedoc_link classes:RadCalendar,member:dayViewEventSelectedEvent %} - fired when an event, part the list of events in the day view area of the calendar, has been selected
+* {% typedoc_link classes:RadCalendar,member:dayViewEventSelectedEvent %}: - fired when an event, part the list of events in the day view area of the calendar, has been selected

 ## Providing Handlers